sourcegraph/about/content/blogposts/2024/top-5-tips-for-using-cody-with-react.md

 React is a popular frontend library used for building interactive user interfaces.
 React is a common choice for many organizations.

-In this tutorial, we will build a React app to generate Twitter tweet content using GPT-3 based on the given keyword.
-We will use Cody as our AI assistant, and learn about five tips to enhance our React development experience.
+In this tutorial, we will build a React app that when given a keyword will generate tweets using GPT-3 .
+We will use [Cody](https://sourcegraph.com/cody) as our AI assistant, and learn about five tips to enhance our React development experience with AI.

 ## Prerequisites